ENGAGEMENT RINGS 3 STONE ROUND VIDEO

 ENGAGEMENT RINGS ANTIQUE VIDEO

 Vintage and antique-style engagement rings offer the beauty and intricate craftsmanship of vintage rings with the sturdy and lasting design techniques of modern engagement rings.
 Vintage-style engagement ring designs often draw inspiration from various time periods and contain diamonds with modern diamond cuts, which maximize fire, brilliance, and light reflective properties.
-James Allen offers a variety of vintage and antique-style engagement rings in yellow gold, white-gold and platinum.
 Most diamond cuts are used as center stones for vintage rings.
 In vintage rings, center stones are usually prong-set, basket-set or bezel-set.

 ENGAGEMENT RING VIDEO